Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

 Nobita throws a temper tantrum as he wants a large RC toy robot in order to upstage the rich friend Suneo, who has been showing off the new robot that his cousin made.
 His fit makes Doraemon angry and he uses his Anywhere Door to get anyway from the summer heat cool off at the North Pole.
 Sometime later, Nobita follows and a discovers a strange bowling ball-like orb which starts blinking with a pulsating light, and summons what looks like a giant robot's foot.
 After Nobita uses the foot to sled down, crashing into his room through the Anywhere Door, the bowling ball follows him home through the door and another robot piece falls into his backyard.

 Doraemon follows soon after and admits that he has nothing to do with the robot parts, as the two use the Opposite World Entrance Oil and the Roll-Up Fishing Hole to enter the World Inside the Mirror, an alternate mirror world without people.
-There, they built the robot which Nobita christens the name "Zanda Claus" as he believed the sphere summoning the parts is from Santa Claus.
+There, they built the robot which Nobita christens the name "Zanta Claus" as he believed the sphere summoning the parts is from Santa Claus.
 Using a brain wave controller that Doraemon pulls out of his pocket, Nobita has the robot perform gymnastic maneuvers in a mirror world before bringing Shizuka to join the fun.
 The trio enjoy with Zanda Claus.
 However, Shizuka accidentally presses a button on the control panel that makes the robot fire a huge laser beam that destroys a whole skyscraper.